 This is a basic overview of the four tests NAVHDA conducts.
 Anyone interested in testing their dog should order a copy of the AIMS Programs and Test Rules book at www.navhda.org.

-To register for a test, visit our Test Registration page.
+To register for a test, visit our test information page.

 1. Natural Ability

 As the name implies, the Natural Ability (NA) test is designed to evaluate young dogs on their inherent natural abilities with a view to gaining an insight into their possible future value as versatile gun dogs.

 The NA test is organized into four segments: